-Justice will be done to youth if SP-led alliance forms govt: Jayant Chaudhary
+Justice Will Be Done To Youth If SP-Led Alliance Forms Govt: Jayant Chaudhary

-New Delhi, Jan 29 (IANS) To defeat the Bharatiya Janata Party (BJP) in the forthcoming Uttar Pradesh Assembly elections, Samajwadi Party (SP) Chief Akhilesh Yadav and Rashtriya Lok Dal (RLD) National President Jayant Chaudhary have joined hands, and slammed the policies of the Yogi government.
+New Delhi: To defeat the Bharatiya Janata Party (BJP) in the forthcoming Uttar Pradesh Assembly elections, Samajwadi Party (SP) Chief Akhilesh Yadav and Rashtriya Lok Dal (RLD) National President Jayant Chaudhary have joined hands, and slammed the policies of the Yogi government.

 While speaking to IANS, Chaudhary said, "After coming to power in Uttar Pradesh, the SP-RLD alliance will elect Akhilesh Yadav as the Chief Minister and my party will serve the people moving forward with him."